 There's also the scene in "Marge vs Singles Seniors Childless Couples and Teens and Gays" where Bart wants to watch a TV show where Steve Irwin gets mauled to death by an animal (although it is a crocodile that kills him on The Simpsons).

 There's that episode guest starring Mel Gibson (season 11's "Beyond Blunderdome").
-He was complaining that people like him too much, and ends up creating a movie so controversial that everyone hates him.
+He was complaining that people like him too much (even going as far to say he never gets pulled over by the cops), and ends up creating a movie so controversial that everyone hates him.
 Funny how life imitates art, no?